ItsMePaulo/tutoring/COS110/notes/constructors.md

          }
  ```

-In this example 3 constructors are listed.
+In this example three constructors are listed.
 One for all parameters, a default constructor
-and a constructor that takes in only a single string and an int for age.
+and a constructor that takes in only a single string for firstName and an int for age.
 Notice
 in this example we named the string that was coming in, this is just common standard
-to help identify which parameters you will likely set when only sending in a few.
+to help identify which one of the three strings you intend to set.
 Note we can't create unique constructors for every parameter if they have the same
 type.
 What I mean by this is we can't have the following.